gbgabiola/jsbootcamp/02-web-foundation/7-html.md

 ### Row headings

-- we can add a `th` tag as the first element inside a `tr` that's not the first `tr` of the table, to have row headings
+- you can add a `th` tag as the first element inside a `tr` that's not the first `tr` of the table, to have row headings

 ### More tags to organize the table

-- we can add 3 more tags into a table, to have it more organized
+- you can add 3 more tags into a table, to have it more organized
   - `thead`
   - `tbody`
   - `tfoot`